 Rightfully obtain your personal property from your home: In the event that you out of your marital home, this does not mean you can never get your personal property back from it, even if your spouse changes the locks.
 Unless there is a court order that gives your spouse ownership, you can go back to your home and take your personal belongings.
 You can also lawfully retain the assistance of a locksmith to help you get inside your home to retrieve your property.

 Understand the status of all property: For big ticket items that are personal property, such as motor vehicles or real estate, make sure you obtain records of them.
-You should know if your spouse placed a lien against property holdings, deposited money in alternate accounts, or if there are any outstanding tickets or registration payments on your car.
+You should know if your spouse has a lien against property holdings, deposited money in alternate accounts, or if there are any outstanding tickets or registration payments on your car.

 Hire an appraiser to assist you: To help guarantee all parties are being fairly compensated, hire a professional appraiser to review your real estate and other valuable assets.
 He or she should assess everything of value, including joint businesses.
 You should also never hesitate to make use of your attorney’s experience.
 They can suggest professionals whom they believe are trustworthy and effective.